 If a movement feels wrong for you, don’t do it, or try an easier regression variation.
 When the pain from my injury is severe I can't train at all and every transition movement- from laying to sitting to standing and vice versa will give me excruciating pain.
 Walking is what feels the best first, so it gets me out doing hikes and long walks.
 When I can finally get back into the gym, a lot of exercises don't initially feel comfortable.
 I try to avoid anything that compress my spine, for example barbell back squats, dead lifts, kettle bell swings, or overhead weight exercises.
 To increase core strength and stability, which I is so important; I stay away from any twisting exercises, even crunching exercises at the start- and put a focus on exercises that keep my spine in a neutral position.
 Here are some examples:

 - Front plank variations

 - Balancing exercises are alos amazing for core stability- like a Single leg Romanian deadlift (bodyweight or holding on to kettlebells/dumbbells)

-I am now able to perform a lot more advanced exercises, including crunching and twisting- but it has taken time and just like a baby cannot learn to walk before he/she can crawl- you need to take baby steps with this so that you don’t make the injury worse.
+When my back feels better, I am now able to perform more advanced exercises, it takes time and just like a baby you cannot learn to walk before you crawl- you need to take baby steps with this so that you don’t make the injury worse.

 Understanding the power of the mind is important.
 Having a positive mind and not dwelling on the negatives can really help you get through tough situations- like dealing with lower back pain.
 Pain is in a way a good thing as it signals to your body what to do and what not to do- so use it as a guide and remain positive.